-When a BitTorrent user wants to download a given content C, it looks for the .torrent file associated with C in a BitTorrent portal and downloads it.
-The .torrent file can be opened with any of the existing BitTorrent clients.2 Upon opening the .torrent file, the BitTorrent client connects to one of the trackers included in this one.
-A new peer first contacts the tracker using an announce started request that is answered by the tracker with the number of seeders and leechers participating in the swarm along with the IP addresses of N (between 40 and 200) randomly selected peers.
-These Npeers form the initial neighborhood of the new node.
-Furthermore, if a peer's neighborhood size falls below a given threshold (typically 20), it again sends an announce started request to the tracker in order to get new neighbors.
-Finally, when a peer leaves the swarm, it sends an announce stopped request to the tracker that removes this peer from the list of participants in the swarm.
+When a BitTorrent user wants to download a given content C, it looks for the .torrent file associated to C in a BitTorrent portal and downloads it.
+The .torrent file can be opened with any of the existing BitTorrent clients2.
+Upon opening the .torrent file, the BitTorrent client connects to one of the Trackers included in this one.
+A new peer first contacts the Tracker using an announce started request that is answered by the Tracker with the number of seeders and leechers participating in the swarm along with the IP addresses of N (between 40 and 200) randomly selected peers.
+These N peers form the initial neighbourhood of the new node.
+Furthermore, if a peer's neighbourhood size falls below a given threshold (typically 20), it sends again an announce started request to the Tracker in order to get new neighbours.
+Finally, when a peer leaves the swarm, it sends an announce stapped request to the Tracker that removes this peer from the list of participants in the swarm.

-It is worth noting that, in practice, the Bit-Torrent ecosystem relies on a few trackers that manage a large number (up to a few million) of torrents in parallel.
-The OpenBitTorrent and PublicBitTorrent trackers3 are currently the most important ones.
+It is worth noting that, in practice, the BitTorrent Ecosystem relies in few Trackers that manage a large number (up to a few millions) of torrents in parallel.
+The OpenBitTorrent and PublicBitTorrent Trackers3 are currently the most important ones.